w6113/website_2022/projects.md

 JPEG is an example of progressively encoded data, a few bytes shows a low quality image, and adding a few more bytes improve the quality.
 Similarly, a breadth-first ordering of a secondary index is a progressive encoding -- larger prefixes correspond to a deeper tree that is more effective at filtering.
 Is it possible to compute and return a progressively encoded data cube, where larger prefixes correspond to finer granularities for the useful dimensions?
 In other words, can you devise an algorithm that returns a progressively encoded data cube in less time than computing the cube and then encoding it?

+### JoinBoost Projects

+JoinBoost is an In-DBMS ML project that scales gradient boosted trees to massive datasets and normalized schemas that can run in any DBMS.
+See [the GitHub repo for details](https://github.com/zachary62/JoinBoost/).
+If interested, contact Zach at zh2408@columbia.edu.

+1.Cloud Database Evaluation for JoinBoost: JoinBoost is currently designed for local databases (e.g., duckdb).
+However, cloud databases often have higher latency but better concurrency.
+This may be suitable for random forests, where all trees can be trained together.
+It is worth evaluating the use of JoinBoost in cloud databases and implementing any necessary optimizations.

+2. Automatic Feature Augmentation for JoinBoost:
+Feature augmentation is a common technique in data science (e.g., upgini).
+JoinBoost is scalable to the number of features, so it is worth exploring the possibility of extending it to automatically augment data and evaluating the performance improvements on kaggle competitions.

+3. Interpretability of JoinBoost:
+Explainable boosting machines (EBMs) are popular when human understanding of the machine learning model is necessary.
+It is worth studying the methods used in EBMs and implementing their integration into JoinBoost.

+### Fast Lineage in Fast Analytical DBMSes
+SmokedDuck uses a program analysis framework to analyze data intensive programs and recommend instrumentation points in the code that are sufficient to reconstruct tuple-level lineage.

+* Help integrate the analysis framework with LLVM to automatically analyze programs
+* Apply the techniques to another vectorized data system such as [DataFusion](https://docs.rs/datafusion/latest/datafusion/) or [Monetdb](https://en.wikipedia.org/wiki/MonetDB) or [Velox](https://github.com/facebookincubator/velox).
+* Evaluate the trade-off and synergies between [logical query rewrites](https://ieeexplore.ieee.org/abstract/document/4812401/) for provenance and physical instrumentation in streaming dataflow systems like [differential dataflow](https://timelydataflow.github.io/differential-dataflow/)/[materialized](https://materialized.io).
+You can get pretty far by simply performing logical rewrites of the dataflow operators without modifying the implementation of the dataflow system.

 <!--